 Gem#3- Del Mar North Beach-North Bluff Preserve

 I came about this spot by pure accident.
 You see, I was going down the coast photographing all of the beaches in Del Mar.
-I have been to this beach prior, but I can not recall ever seeing the stairs going up the bluff.
+I have been to this beach prior, but I can not recall seeing the stairs going up the bluff.
 I might have mentioned earlier that I love overlooks!
 Especially wild, native overlooks.

 At the beginning of the beach, there is this cute garden.